ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/AUTO_HELPERS.md

 ## Overview

-The Zone Controller integration attempts to automatically create all required helper entities (input_number, input_boolean, input_text) when the integration is installed.
+The Smart Vent Controller integration attempts to automatically create all required helper entities (input_number, input_boolean, input_text) when the integration is installed.

 ## How It Works